-The Group and the CEO are cooperating fully with the FCA and PRA investigations.
-The Group is also providing information to, and cooperating with, authorities in the United States with respect to these matters.
+The Group also continues to provide information to, and cooperate with, authorities in the United States with respect to this matter.

-It is not currently practicable to provide an estimate of the financial impact of the actions described on the Company or what effect that they might have upon the Company's financial position in any particular period.
+It is not currently practicable to provide an estimate of the financial impact of the actions described on the Company or what effect they might have upon the Company's financial position in any particular period.